Intensive Online Finance Subjects

 Subject Details and Process

-Once you have been invited to register for these subjects and upon registration, you will receive a confirmation email detailing the date you will be given access to the University of Melbourne Learning Management System (LMS) subject site.
+Once you have been invited to register and upon registration, you will receive a confirmation email detailing the date you will be given access to the University of Melbourne Learning Management System (LMS) subject site.

 The subject content is covered over four weeks.
 Students will need to work through four modules of subject content.
 A study week will take place in week 5 and the exam will be held in week 6.